 The town is well-known for clock-making expertise.
 Every year, some temporary exhibits about keeping time are on display from all over the world.
 Moreover, there are some permanent ones that you can miss during your visit.

 Get to learn how the concept of timekeeping has evolved over the centuries.
-Also, see why this part of the country is famous for expert clock making and craftsmanship.
+Also, see why this part of the country is famous for expert clock-making and craftsmanship.

 Did you know you can have a Black Forest itinerary that includes a ride on a cable car?
-Scale this mountain inside the Black forest using the longest German cable cab loop.
+Scale this mountain inside the Black Forest using the longest German cable cab loop.

-The views that await you at the top are breathtaking that you’ll wish not to get down.
+The views that await you at the top are breathtaking and you’ll wish not to get down.
 The best time to tour this part of the Forest is during summer when greenery surrounds you.
 Here you can have a picnic and play some sports.

 7. The Ravenna Gorge